JSONPath-Plus/JSONPath/README.md

 parent-and-parentProperty objects up to root)
 1. Fix in JSONPath to avoid need for "$"?
 1. Define any allowed behaviors for: '$.', '$[0]', $.[0], or $.['prop']
+1. Modularize operator detection and usage to allow for extensibility (at least non-standard ones)?

 # Development